KlapkovGV/machine-learning/w2.metrics/readme.md

 $$Precision = \frac{TP}{TP + FP} = \frac{\text{Correctly Predicted Positives}}{\text{Total Predicted Positives}}$$

 Precision is a useful metric in cases where **False Positives (FP)** are a higher concern than False Negatives.
 It is about **quality and reliability**.
-High precision means that when the model says Positive (it is broken).
+High precision means that when the model says Positive, it is actually broken.

 In the context of the platform for system health checks, Precision is critical for managing maintenance costs.
 The AI monitors a system and predicts a critical failure (Positive).
-The cost of a false positive when the model triggers a fire alarm.
+The cost of a false positive is like the cost when the model triggers a fire alarm.
 An engineer is sent to the edge device, and production is potentially paused for a check, only to find the system was actually healthy.
 This wastes specialized labor hours and decreases operational efficiency.

 ## Performance / Evaluation Metrics: Recall